CoreumFoundation/coreum/crust/cmd/coreznet/README.md

-# coreznet
+# crustznet
-`coreznet` helps you run all the applications needed for development and testing.
+`crustznet` helps you run all the applications needed for development and testing.

 ## Prerequisites
-To use `coreznet` you need:
+To use `crustznet` you need:
 - `tmux`
 - `docker`